Scaling And Root Planning in Simi Valley & Moorpark, CA

 Is scaling and root planing painful?

-Not at all, Dr. Bankhardt and his hygienists use a local anesthetic and a topical anesthetic in the areas where they need to perform the scaling and root planing procedure.
+Not at all, Dr. Patterson and his hygienists use a local anesthetic and a topical anesthetic in the areas where they need to perform the scaling and root planing procedure.
 This keeps you comfortable throughout the entire procedure.
 When you return home, your gums may be somewhat swollen, they may feel a little tender, and they may bleed.
 This is a normal response to having work done below the gumline.
 Over-the-counter pain medication is usually all you need.
-Dr. Bankhardt and his hygienists will also likely recommend an anti-bacterial oral rinse/mouthwash to help keep your mouth clean.
+Dr. Patterson and his hygienists will also likely recommend an anti-bacterial oral rinse/mouthwash to help keep your mouth clean.

 See What Our Patients Are Saying!

-“My family has been patients of Dr. Bankhardt and his outstanding staff for 25 years.
+“My family has been patients of Dr. Patterson and his outstanding staff for 25 years.
 I have highly recommended them to friends.
 He and his staff are kind and courteous, and always take extra measures to insure our dental care is as pain free as possible.” – Bernadette C.

 “Top notch dental practice all the way around.
 Starting from Theresa at the front to Ann Marie, and Donna the hygienists, to Dr. Bob – world class!” – Christopher O. (Patient since 1995)